google/fhir-dbt-analytics/README.md

 ## What is FHIR dbt analytics?

-A dbt project which produces data-quality analytics from FHIR resources stored in BigQuery or Apache Spark.
+A dbt project which produces data-quality analytics from FHIR® resources stored in BigQuery or Apache Spark.

 Use the metrics in **fhir-dbt-analytics** to check the quality of clinical data.
 The metrics might count the number of [FHIR resources](http://www.google.com/url?sa=D&q=http://build.fhir.org/resourcelist.html) to compare to expected counts or check references between FHIR resources, such as between patients and encounters.
 Some metrics can help you check the distribution of coded values in your data.
 You can run all the metrics as a suite, selected metrics, or individually.